sergeyfilimonov/gridsome-plugin-modal/README.md

-# Google Tag Manager for Gridsome
+# Modal windows for Gridsome

-See [Vue Google Tag Manager](https://www.npmjs.com/package/vue-gtm) for other options.
+To use [Vue.js Modal](https://www.npmjs.com/package/vue-js-modal) package with Gridsome you should use this plugin in order Gridsome could render your project properly.

 ## Install

-- `npm install gridsome-plugin-gtm --save`
+- `npm install gridsome-plugin-modal --save`
-- `yarn add gridsome-plugin-gtm`
+- `yarn add gridsome-plugin-modal`

 ## Usage